5 Signs Your Car Brakes Need Repair

 Can I still drive if my brake pads are worn?

-If you drive with worn out brake pads, it can lead to accidents.
-In addition to compromising safety, using a car with faulty brake pads can put a dent on your pocket.
+If you drive with worn-out brake pads, it can lead to accidents.
+In addition to compromising safety, using a car with faulty brake pads can put a dent in your pocket.
 It can wear out the brake lines which can further warp the rotors.
 Getting the rotors fixed will cost more money than replacing the brake pads.

-Can I just replace brake pads and not rotors?
+Can I just replace the brake pads and not rotors?

 Yes, you can replace the brake pads alone without changing the rotors.
-In fact, it is recommended to just change the pads unless the rotors are also worn out or damaged.
+It is recommended to just change the pads unless the rotors are also worn out or damaged.
 In that case, you may have to get the whole thing replaced.

 Should you replace all four brake pads at once?